Pythonidaer/data-analytics-agent/docs/FIRST_TIME_SETUP.md

 ### Step 7: Use Your Agent

 1. Open [http://localhost:3003](http://localhost:3003) in your browser
-2. Ask: "What is product positioning and why does it matter?"
-3. Watch the response stream in
+2. You should see the **Data Analytics Expert Agent** with blue/cyan theme
+3. Try a quick action like "Create a metrics dictionary"
+4. Or ask: "Help me define KPIs for user activation"

-**You're running a production-grade AI agent.**
+**You're running a production-grade AI agent configured for data analytics.**

 ### If Something Went Wrong